fbpx

 Stigma and Misinformation

-People’s beliefs around psychedelics are often based on myths and misinformation propagated by media outlets, biased studies, and sensationalized anecdotes.
-This only adds to the negative stereotypes surrounding these substances, which can lead to increased skepticism from lawmakers, medical professionals, and the general public.
-As such, addressing the root cause of this stigma through education campaigns is crucial.
+Mostly, the myths and misinformation spread by media outlets, biased studies, and sensationalized anecdotes are what people believe about psychedelics.
+This only creates more negative stereotypes around such substances, which increases skepticism from lawmakers, medical professionals, and the general population.
+Hence, education campaigns that deal with the root cause of this stigma are essential.

 Psychedelics may expand our minds, but they sure don’t expand our wallets – access to the psychedelic renaissance is a challenge for those on a shoestring budget.